Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What We Use in Our Methodology

-To find the top financial advisors in Farmington Hills, we first identified all firms registered with the SEC in the city.
+To find the top financial advisors in Michigan, we first identified all firms registered with the SEC in the state.
 Next, we filtered out firms that don't offer financial planning services, those that don't serve primarily individual clients and those that have disclosures on their record.
 The qualifying firms were then ranked according to the following criteria:

 • AUM